aimas-lund/ros2-pcl-fusion/README.md

 **This feature is still not functioning**

-This repo builds a container that runs `ros2 run fusion fusion_node_exe` by default.
+This repo builds a container that runs `ros2 launch fusion fusion.launch.py` by default.